SChurch89/Ewallet-Final/README.md

 Update Monthly Savings: An internal function updates monthly savings based on the latest added income and expenses.
 (Developer: Bryan)

 How to Use
 Clone or download the repository and follow the instructions in the SCM Plan for setting up and running the project.

+Feel free to explore the code, contribute to the project, and enhance the features.
+Happy coding!
+How to Use
+Clone or download the repository and follow the instructions in the SCM Plan for setting up and running the project.